 There are also a number of popular day trips to national parks and natural sites like Lake Mead, the Hoover Dam, Red Rock Canyon, and Valley of Fire State Park.

-Renting a pontoon from the Lake Mead Marina and cruising the man-made reservoir could be a perfect las vegas bachelorette itinerary item for some.
+Renting a pontoon from the Lake Mead Marina and (booze?) cruising the man-made reservoir could be a fun way to mix up your itinerary.

 Lounge at the pool